evangstav/MyWiki/Docker.md

 restart: docker unpause name
 stop: docker stop name
 remove: sudo docker rm name (with -v to delete volume)
+### Tips & Tricks
+- rm flag for deleting on exited state
+- docker rm -vf $(docker ps -a -a) deletes all exited containers

 ## Docker Registries
 A Docker registy is a repository for Docker Images.
 Docker Clients connect to registries to pull images to use, or to push images that they have built.
 Registries can be public or private.
 Two main puplic registries are Docker Hub and Docker Cloud.
 Docker is the default registy where Docker looks for images.